 Our processes are transparent and accountable.
-A summary can be found in this flowchart.
+A summary can be found in this document.

 In addition to the Tutors we have a Welfare Team consisting of Welfare Advisers and a Registered Nurse.

 The Welfare Advisers are Emily Farrar, Anna Reali (Health Centre) and Rev. Tim Harling (Cloister 2).
 All are highly trained and experienced at supporting others with any welfare issues.

 The College Nurse, Mairi Hurrell (Health Centre, Cripps Court) is an experienced nurse who is able to support with a wide range of physical health and welfare issues.
 She is available to attend to injuries and minor illnesses, to give wellbeing advice and information, and to liaise with other health professionals.